valedami/valedami.github.io/projects.md

 title: Projects
 ---

-## _In progress_ The Space Between

-From December 2014 to May 2015: permanent workshop with Daniele Ninarello.
-Choreography from Daniele Ninarello, creation for Interplay#2015, collaboration BelfioreMC and Cecchi Point Torino.

-## _In progress_ Collaborate creating "Idilli difficili"

-February to May 2015.
-By Daniela Paci and Marco Lorenzi.
-Organized by Maria Cristina Fontanelle for Cecchi Point, Torino.

 ## _In progress_ Stage at Compagnia DNA

 From May 2015, following as a stagiaire the new creation at [DNA move]